DecisiveAI/mdai-docs/src/usage/console/use-case/muting/manual-cli.md

 # Manual Muting via the MDAI CLI

 Let's see muting in action with the MDAI CLI!

+>**Note**: You can find more helpful information for CLI usage in our [CLI repo](https://github.com/DecisiveAI/mdai-cli/blob/docs/docs/mdai.md).

 ### Add a mute rule